nikitavoloboev/data/docs/tools/tools.md

 - [Fabric](https://get.fabric.io/) - Platform that helps your mobile team build better apps, understand your users, and grow your business.
 - [Squoosh](https://squoosh.app/) - Make images smaller using best-in-class codecs, right in the browser.
 - [QAReplay](https://qareplay.com/) - Record steps to reproduce effortlessly.
-- [Mathigon](https://mathigon.org/) - Smartest textbook in the world.
 - [Versus](https://versus.com/en) - Discover more than 7 million comparisons.
 Smartphones, Cities, Apps, Universities and much more.
 - [envinfo](https://github.com/tabrindle/envinfo) - Generate a report about your development environment for debugging and issue reporting.
 - [Sheetson](https://sheetson.com/) - Instantly turn any Google Sheet into RESTful API.